Ayman-M-Ali/Random-Quotes-Generator/README.md

     - Update the quotes every 5 seconds.

-1- using Single Responsibility Principle function.
+1- using the Single Responsibility Principle function.

 2- Five seconds for each quote for reading.

-3- Start directly and get quote when you click Auto button without waiting 5 seconds (UX).
+3- Start directly and get a quote when you click the Auto button without waiting 5 seconds (UX).

-4- Show a message when clicking on Stop button to know what should you do (UX).
+4- Show a message when clicking on the Stop button to know what should you do (UX).

 5- Responsive app.

 6- Added The author of the quote.

 7- Added Favicon.

-8- Added the name of my mentor in the footer for thanking him.
+8- Added the name of my mentor in the footer to thank him.

 ## Technologies Used